Katahdin: Day 96*

 I check in, leave my pack in the waiting area, and grab a daypack from a box.
 The daypacks reek from the sweat of hundreds -maybe thousands - of thru-hikers, but I’d rather carry a daypack than my full pack up Katahdin.

 8:00 am.
-I begin hiking up the 5.2 mile Hunt Trail, which the Appalachian Trail overlaps on Katahdin.
+I begin hiking up the 5.2 mile Hunt Trail, which Overlaps the Appalachian Trail, up Katahdin.
 I race through the first mile, which consists of flat, forested dirt paths.
 The terrain becomes rockier, but not overly outrageous, in the second mile.
 I complete the first two miles in less than an hour.

 Then, I reach tree line.